-$$eFCR = \frac{Feed (kg \ or \ mT)}{Net \ aquaculture \ production (kg \ or \ mT, wet \ weight)}$$
+$eFCR = \frac{Feed (kg \text{ or } mT)}{Net aquaculture production (kg \text{ or } mT, wet weight)}$ from fisheries' by-products (e.g., trimmings and offal) should not be included because the FFDR is intended to be a calculation of direct dependency on wild fisheries.

-2. The percentage of fishmeal and fish oil excludes fishmeal and fish oil derived from fisheries' by-products.84 Only fishmeal and fish oil that is derived directly from a pelagic fishery (e.g. anchoveta) or fisheries where the catch is directly reduced (such as krill or blue whiting) is to be included in the calculation of FFDR.
-Fishmeal and fish oil derived from fisheries' by-products (e.g. trimmings and offal) should
+2. The percentage of fishmeal and fish oil excludes fishmeal and fish oil derived from fisheries' by-products.89 Only fishmeal and fish oil that is derived directly from a pelagic fishery (e.g. anchoveta) or fisheries where the catch is directly reduced (such as krill or blue whiting) is to be included in the calculation of FFDR.
+Fishmeal and fish oil derived

-84 Trimmings are defined as by-products when fish are processed for human consumption or if whole fish is rejected for use of human consumption because the quality at the time of landing do not meet official regulations with regard to fish suitable for human consumption.
-Restrictions on what trimmings are allowed for use under the standard are under 4.3.3.
+89 Trimmings are defined as by-products when fish are processed for human consumption or if whole fish is rejected for use of human consumption because the quality at the time of landing do not meet official regulations with regard to fish suitable for human consumption.
+Restrictions on what trimmings are allowed for use under the Standard are under 4.3.3.

-- not be included because the FFDR is intended to be a calculation of direct dependency on wild fisheries. - 3.
-The amount of fishmeal in the diet is calculated back to live fish weight by using a yield of 24%.85 This is an assumed average yield. - 4.
-The amount of fish oil in the diet is calculated back to live fish weight by using an average yield in accordance with this procedure: - a.
+3. The amount of fishmeal in the diet is calculated back to live fish weight by using a yield of 24%.90 This is an assumed average yield.

+4. The amount of fish oil in the diet is calculated back to live fish weight by using an average yield in accordance with this procedure:

+- a.
 Group A: Fish oil originating from Peru and Chile and Gulf of Mexico, five percent yield of fish oil. - b.
-Group -B: Fish oil originating from the North Atlantic (Denmark, Norway, Iceland and the UK) seven percent yield of fish oil. - c.
-If fish oil is used from other areas than mentioned above, they should be classified as belonging to group A if documentation shows a yield less than or equal to six percent, and into group B if documentation shows a yield more than six percent. - 5.
-FFDR is calculated for the grow-out period in the sea as long as the fingerling phase does not go past 50 grams per fingerling.
+Group B: Fish oil originating from the North Atlantic (Denmark, Norway, Iceland and the UK) seven percent yield of fish oil. - c.
+If fish oil is used from other areas than mentioned above, they should be classified as belonging to group A if documentation shows a yield less than or equal to six percent, and into group B if documentation shows a yield more than six percent.

+5. FFDR is calculated for the grow out period in the sea as long as the fingerling phase does not go past 50 grams per fingerling.
 If the fingerling phase goes past 50g then FFDR is calculated based on all feed used from 50 grams and onwards.
-If needed, the grow-out site shall collect this data from the fingerling supplier.
+If needed, the grow out site shall collect this data from the fingerling supplier.

-85 Reference for FM and FO yields: Péron, G., et al. 2010.
+90 Reference for FM and FO yields: Péron, G., et al. 2010.
 Where do fishmeal and fish oil products come from?
 An analysis of the conversion ratios in the global fishmeal industry.
 Marine Policy, doi:10.1016/j.marpol.2010.01.027.